Why are teens pretending to die from McDonald’s Grimace Shake?

 Think back to the many other random things Gen Zers you might know have latched onto and loved for absolutely no reason, other than for the simple thought, “Wouldn’t it be funny if we were obsessed with [x]?”
 (Think “Bee Movie” and “Shrek.”)

-Nexstar reached out to McDonald’s for comment, but hasn’t yet heard back yet.
-While the company has not yet released a statement on the trend, “Grimace” himself posted from McDonald’s social media accounts with a caption reading: “Mee pretending I don’t see the Grimace shake trendd.”
+Nexstar reached out to McDonald’s for comment but hasn’t yet heard back yet.
+While the company has not yet released a statement on the trend, “Grimace” himself posted from McDonald’s social media accounts with a caption reading: “Mee pretending I don’t see the Grimace shake trend.”

 Stay safe filming, kids!